gauthamp10/openload-downloader/README.md

 ## Openload Downloader

-A python script which generates the download link for openload and it's other domains.
+A python script which generates the download link for openload and it's other domains using selenium automation.

 ### Prerequisites